-Adored by listeners from all corners of the internet and festival goers alike for his euphoric, energised sound, Kilter is the moniker for 24 year old Sydney rising star Ned East.
-Having amassed 33 million streams online, multiple visits to the Top of Hype Machine charts and triumphed in the triple j Like A Version studio.
+Adored by listeners from all corners of the internet and festival goers alike for his euphoric, energised sound and artistry; Kilter is the moniker for Sydney rising star Ned East.
+Having amassed over 40 million streams online and with his debut LP Through The Distortion receiving extensive praise, Kilter shows no signs of slowing down in 2018.

-“When it came time for me to bring my music to the stage having an instrument in my hand is what felt most natural,” Kilter says of his show, crediting an upbringing surrounded by music at home and jamming in school jazz bands.
-“Using drums, keyboards and samplers I can perform and express myself in a way that’s unique to that particular show and crowd,” he says.
+“When it came time for me to bring my music to the stage, having an instrument in my hand is what felt most natural.”
+Kilter says of his show, crediting an upbringing surrounded by music at home and jamming in school jazz bands.
+“Using drums, keyboards and samplers, I can perform and express myself in a way that’s unique to that particular show and crowd,” he says.
 “That uniqueness is what I’ve always loved most about seeing my favourite artists perform and it’s what I try to capture at a Kilter show.”

 The lively setup has been winning Kilter a slew of new followers at virtually every festival across Australia including Splendour In The Grass, Falls Festival, Listen Out, Field Day, Vivid Music & Arts Festival Sydney to just name a few.
 Those new fans kept Kilter on the road for an extended ‘Shades’ EP tour that clocked up a bonkers 24 dates across Australia and New Zealand.
 Since then Kilter has taken his live show to clubs and festivals in the UK (including Bestival), Europe and a 13-date North American tour in 2017 alongside a 7-date Australian tour for Through The Distortion, presented by Triple J, including a prime time slot at Splendour.

 “Creating beats comes naturally for Kilter, a Sydney native who has a background as a drummer and displays his skills behind the kit in his live performances.” – Lars Brandle // Billboard